Carpenters (album): "Let Me Be the One"

-"Let Me Be the One" was remixed in 1991, with an extended beginning, end, and a different piano line.
+"Let Me Be the One" was remixed in 1991, with an extended beginning and end, and a different piano line.
 This remix can only be found on the From the Top box set.
 It starts with Richard counting off, and Richard's piano line is different from the original mix.
 The fadeout is also removed.
 The reason Karen stopped singing suddenly in this version is because she forgets the words, which is why she says something about "where I can figure out where the melody is, I'll sing it"...

-Richard states he has little doubt the song would have been a hit if it was released as a single.
+Richard states he has little doubt the song would have been a hit if it were released as a single.

 "Let Me Be the One" was a 1971 Easy Listening chart selection for Jack Jones.

 "(A Place To) Hideaway"

 "(A Place To) Hideaway" is a song originally written and composed by Randy Sparks, the founder of the New Christy Minstrels, songwriter, performer and owner of a nightclub in Westwood, Los Angeles, California.
 According to Richard Carpenter, Randy Sparks was the opening act for Richard Carpenter at his club in Westwood in late 1967-early 1968.
 Sparks had played "(A Place To) Hideaway" for the duo.
 Three years later, Richard remembered the tune and felt it would be suited for the album.
-The Carpenters performed it on their television series, Make Your Own Kind of Music on August 10, 1971 on a set where Karen wears a white and red ensemble with a dark blue background with a big letter "K".
+The Carpenters performed it on their television series, Make Your Own Kind of Music on August 10, 1971, on a set where Karen wears a white and red ensemble with a dark blue background with a big letter "K".

 "For All We Know"

 "For All We Know" had been written and composed by Fred Karlin, James Arthur Griffin (credited as Arthur James), and Robb Wilson Royer (credited as Robb Wilson) for the film Lovers and Other Strangers.
 It was used during the wedding sequence, where it was sung by the relatively undiscovered Larry Meredith.
 The Carpenters released their version as a single in January 1971.
 Later that year, the Carpenters performed it on The Andy Williams Show, with Karen in a lacy outfit with a blue background.
-Although the song only peaked at #3 on the Billboard Hot 100, it still remains a favorite amongst many Carpenters fans.
+Although the song only peaked at number three on the Billboard Hot 100, it still remains a favorite among many Carpenters fans.
 The video from The Andy Williams Show is not widely available, with the exception of snippets of their documentary, Close to You: Remembering the Carpenters.

 Perhaps mainly as a result of the hit single, "For All We Know" went on to win an Academy Award for "Best Song".
 James [Arthur] Griffin and Robb [Wilson] Royer of the popular '70s soft-rock group Bread petitioned the National Academy of Motion Picture Arts and Sciences to use their real names on their awards, but to no avail, as the published composer credits are under their respective pseudonyms.